What does a maintenance technician do?

 - Public Works Maintenance Technician — Updates inspection log for fleet vehicle safety, efficiency, and appearance.
 Performs construction, maintenance, and repair activities of city streets and sidewalks.
 Clears city right-of-ways of trees and shrubs.

-What certifications are available for maintenance technicians?
+What certifications are available for these technicians?

 Hiring a technician with a recent certification, and requiring existing employees to get certified, helps you hire strong talent and strengthens your existing maintenance team.
 Today, there are different certifications available for different types of technicians and organizations.